jarrodparkes/nes-learning/lessons/1-sprite/README.md

 # Lesson 1

-In this lesson, we will properly initialize the NES and draw a Mario sprite.
+In this lesson, we will properly initialize the NES and draw two Mario sprites.

 ## Assumptions